mtlynch/mtlynch.io/content/posts/how-to-hire-a-cartoonist/index.md

 ---
 title: How to Hire a Cartoonist to Make Your Blog Less Boring
+description:
-description: With no idea what I was doing, I hired a cartoonist to illustrate my blog.
+  With no idea what I was doing, I hired a cartoonist to illustrate my blog.
 The results were surprisingly positive.
 tags:
   - cartoons
   - blogging
   - outsourcing
 discuss_urls:
   hacker_news: https://news.ycombinator.com/item?id=16186049
-date: '2018-01-19'
+date: "2018-01-19"
 images:
   - how-to-hire-a-cartoonist/mma-sketch.png
 ---

 I had just completed a passionate blog post.

 Too passionate, maybe, as I had written over 8,000 words.
-That's 1000x longer than the average *Buzzfeed* article.
+That's 1000x longer than the average _Buzzfeed_ article.
 Worse, it was a giant wall of text with nary a visual element to break it up aside from some screenshots and a few tables.
 Ooh, exciting tables!

 {{< img src="bad-arguments-cover.jpg" alt="An Illustrated Book of Bad Arguments book cover" caption="[*An Illustrated Book of Bad Arguments*](https://smile.amazon.com/Illustrated-Book-Bad-Arguments/dp/1615192255/) by Ali Almossawi" maxWidth="270px" align="right" linkUrl="https://smile.amazon.com/Illustrated-Book-Bad-Arguments/dp/1615192255/" >}}

-I had recently read [*An Illustrated Book of Bad Arguments*](https://smile.amazon.com/Illustrated-Book-Bad-Arguments/dp/1615192255/).
+I had recently read [_An Illustrated Book of Bad Arguments_](https://smile.amazon.com/Illustrated-Book-Bad-Arguments/dp/1615192255/).
 It explained the various classes of logical fallacies in a beautiful children's book style.
 I was impressed at how well it used illustrations to make dry academic ideas fun and easy to consume.

 Maybe cartoons could have the same effect on my massive tome of a blog article.